cosmos/cosmos-sdk/x/upgrade/spec/01_concepts.md

 Typically, a `Plan` is proposed and submitted through governance via a `SoftwareUpgradeProposal`.
 This proposal prescribes to the standard governance process.
 If the proposal passes, the `Plan`, which targets a specific `Handler`, is persisted and scheduled.
+The upgrade can be delayed or hastened by updating the `Plan.Time` in a new proposal.

 ```go
 type SoftwareUpgradeProposal struct {